rerun/rerun/modules/stubbs/README.md

 	Wrote command test: /Users/alexh/.rerun/modules/freddy/tests/dance-1-test.sh
 	Wrote command script: /Users/alexh/.rerun/modules/freddy/commands/dance/script

-Of course, stubbs doesn't write the implementation for you, merely a stub.
+Of course, stubbs doesn't write the implementation for you, merely a _stub_.

 See the "Command implementation" section below to learn about the `script` command script.